noahehall/theBookOfNoah/0current/security/auth.md

 #### OpenID Connect

 - the most widely used oauth2.0 extension (many folks will think its distinct from oauth2)
-- a structured pattern on top of auth2.0
+- a structured pattern on top of auth2.0, its the `sign in with` flow you see everywhere
-- primary use case are SSO & profile sharing
+- primary use case are SSO, profile sharing & creation, authentication
+- you must trust the auth server that issues the ID token

   - simplifies creation of user accounts (if you trust the issuer of the ID token)
   - e.g. signing into linkedin learning with your linkedin account